JacquesCarette/Drasil/People/Jason/drasil-analysis/07-20-2026-drasil-printers.md

 * [ ] `Author` should be removed.
 Definitely information that should have been erased earlier.
 * [ ] `RefMap` appears to only be used in the mdBook generator.
 It should be moved there because the "reference" system also needs to be rebuilt and we don't want to encourage reusing this type.
 * [ ] `HDiv` should be investigated.
 It does not look like a good constructor in a generic object layout language.
+* [ ] `CodeBlock` contains `Contents` (a `Spec`/`Sentence`).
+It should support more than just that.
+Permitting an optional language annotation and an arbitrary `Doc` is probably best.
+That way we don't establish a dependency between `drasil-printers` and `drasil-gool`/etc. and also don't restrict ourselves to langauges supported by said packages.

 ### `drasil-printers/lib/Language/Drasil/Printing/PrintingInformation.hs`